 - “Typically developing” or “typical” is preferred over “normal”

 - “Accessible” parking space or hotel room is preferred over “handicapped”

 Origins of the “R-word”

 “Mental retardation” was originally used as a clinical description for an individual with intellectual disabilities.
-However, over a period of decades, due to the use of deprecatory forms in common language (“retard” and “retarded”), associations with the “R-word” today are derogatory.
+However, over a period of decades, due to the use of deprecatory forms in common language, associations with the “R-word” today are derogatory.

 Today, in the clinical, medical and political worlds, significant strides have been made by updating technical language to reflect societal changes and sensitivities.
 The term “intellectual disability” has become standard, replacing references to “mental retardation” or “mentally retarded.”
-This has been recognized on a local level in Massachusetts, where the word “retardation” was stricken from the general laws in August 2010.
-Two months later, President Obama signed Rosa’s Law, which removed forms of the “R-word” from health, education and labor policy and replaced them with People First language.
+This has been recognized on a local level in Massachusetts, where the r-word was stricken from the general laws in August 2010.
+Two months later, President Obama signed Rosa’s Law, which removed forms of the “r-word” from health, education and labor policy and replaced them with People First Language.

-“Retardation” and its forms are now outdated, and the MDSC considers its use in the 21st century as degrading, insulting and disrespectful.
-Even when not directed at a particular individual, we believe that its use reinforces painful stereotypes and creates an atmosphere that negatively affects people’s perception of those with intellectual disabilities as lesser members of society.
+The r-word in its various forms are now largely outdated.
+MDSC considers most casual use in the 21st century as degrading, insulting and disrespectful.
+Even when not directed at a particular individual, we believe its use reinforces painful stereotypes and creates an atmosphere that negatively affects people’s perception of those with intellectual disabilities as lesser members of society.